Alicepinch/everything-vegan/TESTING.md

 <details><summary>As a new user I would like to be able to sign up for the newsletter.</summary>

 <br>
-On any page of the website and user can scroll to the bottom of any page and fill in their email address to subscribe to the newsletter.
+On any page of the website a user can scroll to the bottom of any page and fill in their email address to subscribe to the newsletter.

 </details>